 FETCA will also provide loans, on an as-needed basis, up to \$1,040,000 to assist the Agency in achieving its debt service coverage of 1.3x.
 Accrued interest will not count toward the \$1,040,000 principal limitation.
 Payments of accrued interest and outstanding principal will begin in the fiscal year when the Agency has a surplus in revenues that exceeds the amount needed to meet the debt coverage requirement.
 All principal and accrued interest is due and payable on January 1, 2037 to the extent that the Agency has surplus revenues available to pay all amounts due.
-The agreement provides the ability to extend the payments beyond this date if necessary.
-At June 30, 2007, no amounts had been borrowed.
+At June 30, 2008, no amounts had been borrowed.

 The Agreement was designed to meet the near-term needs of each Agency while preserving the flexibility to continue to pursue alternatives.
 The Agreement provides that FETCA loans will be made only to the extent that surplus revenues are available; the Agency's obligation to repay the loans is, in turn, secured by and payable only from its surplus revenues.
-The Agreement also stipulates that FETCA will not be obligated to increase toll rates to ensure sufficient revenues are available and that any liens or revenue pledges required in order to finance Foothill-South and complete certain other capital projects would have priority over loans to the Agency.
+The Agreement also stipulates that FETCA will not be obligated to increase toll rates to ensure sufficient revenues are available and that any liens or revenue pledges required in order to finance the southern extension of State Route 241 and complete certain other capital projects would have priority over loans to the Agency.